Protective equipment in gridiron football: Shoulder pads

 The shoulder pads consist of a hard plastic outer shell with shock-absorbing foam padding underneath.
 The pads fit over the shoulders and the chest and rib area, and are secured with various snaps and buckles.
 Shoulder pads give football players their typical "broad-shouldered" look, and are fitted to an adult player by measuring across the player's back from shoulder blade to shoulder blade with a soft cloth measuring tape and then adding 1/2 inch.
 For comfort, shoulder pads are sometimes worn in conjunction with a shoulder pads cushion of foam rubber over a cotton half-tee.

 Shoulder pads accomplish two things for a football player: (1) they absorb some of the shock of impact through deformation.
-The pads at the shoulders are strung on tight webbing and deform on impact, and (2) they distribute the shock through a larger pad that is designed to regulate players' body temperatures during games and practices and protects against injury.
+The pads at the shoulders are strung on tight webbing and deform on impact, and (2) they distribute the shock through a larger pad that is designed to regulate players' body temperatures during games and practices and also protects against injury.